Nissan Clipper

 The Nissan Clipper is an automobile nameplate by Nissan that has been used for two separate commercial vehicle ranges of kei trucks in Japan.
 Originally, this was just a rebadged version of Prince's "Clipper" light/medium duty commercial vehicle range.

 In 2003, the nameplate was revived for a rebadged version of the Mitsubishi Minicab, a kei truck/microvan provided in an OEM deal.
 The Clipper truck/van received its facelift on 2012 and renamed the NT100 Clipper (truck) and NV100 Clipper (van).

 In late 2013, the rebadged Minicab models were replaced by a rebadged version of the Suzuki Carry and Every, due to Mitsubishi Motors announced that they would stop manufacturing their own petrol-engined kei trucks and microvans for 2014.

 The Minicab EV-based Clipper EV was introduced in 2024.
+In the same year, Suzuki-built models were renamed the Clipper Truck/Van/Rio.

 Prince Clipper

-This had begun with the AKTG Prince Cabover truck of May 1954, with the Clipper label first introduced on the 1.5-litre AQTI series of October 1958.
+The history of this nameplate began with the AKTG Prince Cabover truck of May 1954, with the Clipper label first introduced on the 1.5-litre AQTI series of October 1958.
 The Clipper featured a distinct frontal treatment, with six oval openings for cooling.
 In February 1961, the AQTI was re-engined with the 1.9L GB-4 (later G-2) and renamed BQTI.
 In 1963 the BQTI was redesigned with quad headlights and renamed T630/T631.
 Engines remained the same as before, albeit with a bit more power: a 73 PS 1,484 cc four for the T630 and a 1,862 cc unit with 96 PS for the T631 Super Clipper.

 In 1965, the T631 was redesigned with a new body and renamed T65.
-Following the merger of Nissan and Prince's operations, the truck was renamed T655 in 1967, where it was exclusive to Japanese Nissan dealerships called Nissan Prince Store locations.
-Again, the front treatment was unusual; the front featured four large chrome-ringed ovals, two of which were for cooling and two held the lights.
-The T655 also received the 2.0L Nissan H20 four-cylinder petrol engine.
-In January 1973 the new T40 series replaced the T655, but it was short-lived.
+Following the merger of Nissan and Prince's operations, the truck was renamed T655 in 1967; it was now made exclusive to the new chain of Japanese Nissan dealerships called Nissan Prince Store locations.
+Again, the front treatment was unusual; the front featured four large chrome-ringed ovals, two of which were for cooling and two of which held the lights.
+The T655 also received the 2.0-litre Nissan H20 four-cylinder petrol engine.
+In January 1973 the new T40 series replaced the T655, but it was short-lived, lasting only just over three years.
 The diesel model has chassis codes beginning with YT40.

-The next (and last) generation Clipper was the C340 of May 1976, but this was merely a rebadged Nissan Caball.
+The fifth (and last) generation Clipper was the C340 of May 1976, but this was merely a rebadged Nissan Caball.
 The line came to an end in December 1981, when Nissan's commercial truck range was rationalized.
 The H40 Nissan Atlas replaced both the Clipper and the Caball.